-I’m assuming that you’re reading the London Perfect blog because you’re thinking about spending some time in London.
-But not simply as one of the millions of tourists thronging hotels.
+Hopefully, you’re reading the London Perfect blog because you’re thinking about spending some time in London, but not simply as one of the millions of tourists thronging hotels.
 Oh no. You’re interested in living like a local for a week or so.
 This is marvelous as we’ve properties in some of the city’s most desirable residential areas.
-For instance take the Churchill.
-It’s a bright, two-bedroom pad that’s a gem amongst the elegant, Corinthian-column’ed and utterly desirable Victorian terraces of Chelsea’s western edge.
-This is an intimate and tranquil neighbourhood that shares it secrets with a select few.
-It’s a peaceful spot in London with the advantage of being just a short walk or easy bus ride from all the top spots in Chelsea, such as King’s Road and Sloane Square, Museum Row in South Kensington, the famous Harrods department store in Knightsbridge and so much more.
+For instance take the Christchurch.
+It’s a bright, two-bedroom pad that’s a gem among the elegant, Corinthian-column’ed and utterly desirable Victorian terraces of Chelsea’s western edge.
+West Chelsea in London is an intimate and tranquil neighborhood that shares its secrets with a select few.
+It’s a peaceful spot with the advantage of being just a short walk or easy bus ride from all the top spots in Chelsea, such as King’s Road and Sloane Square, Museum Row in South Kensington, the famous Harrods department store in Knightsbridge and so much more.

-If all of this is a bit too fast-paced for you, I’d like to suggest a leisurely amble through Brompton Cemetery.
+First, I’d like to suggest a leisurely amble through Brompton Cemetery.
 Royal Parks manage this 19th-century cemetery and I adore an early morning stroll through its tranquil and misty 39 acres.
-The Friends of Brompton Cemetery also organise guided tours on Sunday afternoon, a fascinating way to learning about London’s recent social history by examining the burial rites of its inhabitants.
+The Friends of Brompton Cemetery also organize guided tours on Sunday afternoon, a fascinating way to learning about London’s recent social history by examining the burial rites of its inhabitants.

 Oh, and a small aside.
 I believe there’s a rather famous American out there called Dylan.
 Bob Dylan.
 Apparently he writes and sings songs.
 And is a bit good.
 Well, in the depths of the 1960s, when the world was still in black and white and dinosaurs roamed the earth, he sang in the Troubadour Pub on Old Brompton Road.
 This is north again of The Beach but certainly worth a visit as they still host some pretty lively gigs.

 Phew!
 What a romp!
 For a supposedly cosy and relaxed enclave of Chelsea we’ve got days’ worth of adventures.
 And you’ve not even hopped onto a bus yet for that short ride to Sloane Square and King’s Road in Chelsea.
 Not to mention all the fabulous museums and things to do by following Old Brompton Road to nearby South Kensington.
-Now we know just why Londoners love calling Chelsea home!
+Now we know you’ll love calling West Chelsea in London home!

-Photo Credits: All photos by Zoë F. Willis except Brompton Cemetery angel by Anne CN, Stamford Bridge by wkocjan, Cineworld by Trash World, Bob Dylan by Rowland Scherman, Troubadour cafe by Melissa LaFontaine
+Photo Credits: Brompton Cemetery angel by Anne CN, Stamford Bridge by wkocjan, Cineworld by Trash World, Bob Dylan by Rowland Scherman, Troubadour cafe by Melissa LaFontaine